 A major missing component in our Gordon Gulch watershed observations is data from the riparian zone that will connect the hillslope observations with streamflow.
-This connectivity is currently being studied by Kamini Singha (Colorado School of Mines) and Mike Gooseff (CU CEAE), now both colleagues in the BcCZO.
+This connectivity is currently being studied by Kamini Singha (Colorado School of Mines) and Mike Gooseff (CU CEAE).
 In this semi-arid climate, water use by vegetation also plays important roles in water flow.
-Snow and water use by trees is being investigated by BcCZO post-doc Dave Barnard with Holly Barnard and Noah Molotch.
+Snow and water use by trees was investigated by BcCZO post-doc Dave Barnard with Holly Barnard (CU Geography) and Noah Molotch (CU Geography).
 Integration of these various focused projects into a broader understanding of the hydrology and hydrochemistry of Gordon Gulch is an important goal in the next several years.
 Furthermore, I hope to use this understanding to build models that can be used to investigate changes in water and solute fluxes under changing climate regimes.

-Integration of weathering and erosion processes: The connection between weathering and erosion in shaping critical zone architecture is a major theme of the Boulder Creek CZO.
+Integration of weathering and erosion processes: The connection between weathering and erosion in shaping critical zone architecture was a major theme of the Boulder Creek CZO.
 A significant feature in the Boulder Creek watershed is the canyon Boulder Creek has carved through crystalline rock in the Front Range.
-We hypothesize that the canyon resulted from upstream migration of a knickpoint in the river, spawned by exhumation of the Plains (Anderson et al., 2012, Comptes rendus- Geoscience).
+We hypothesize that the canyon resulted from upstream migration of a knickpoint in the river, spawned by exhumation of the Plains (Anderson RS, et al., 2006; Anderson et al., 2012, Comptes rendus- Geoscience).
 Hillslopes lining Boulder Canyon tend to be steepest, and the canyon is narrowest, near the knickpoint.
 Downstream, the canyon widens, the canyon walls are less steep, and are increasingly dissected by ephemeral channels.
-Examining the downstream evolution of these slopes is a target for future research.
-I have started on this work through an examination of landsliding and debris flows in the 2013 storm that ravaged the Colorado Front Range (Anderson, SW et al., 2015, Geology).
-Our analysis showed that landslides and debris flows were produced exclusively from the steep (>25°), colluvium-mantled slopes lining the canyons.
-Consequently, understanding the production of colluvium on rocky slopes stands as an important precursor step to landsliding and debris flow generation.
-Distinguishing where slopes are rocky, and where they are soil mantled will also have utility in predicting flash flood hazard (from rocky areas) and landslide hazards (from soil-mantled areas) in regions beyond our Front Range landscape.
+Examining the downstream evolution of these slopes is a subject of ongoing research.
+An examination of landsliding and debris flows in the 2013 "storm of the century" that ravaged the Colorado Front Range showed that landslides and debris flows were produced exclusively from the steep (>25°), colluvium-mantled slopes lining the canyons, rather than the more rocky locations (Anderson, SW et al., 2015, Geology).
+Consequently, the production of colluvium on rocky slopes stands as an important precursor step to landsliding and debris flow generation.
+Moreover, Rossi et al. (2020; Geophys.
+Res.
+Lett.) found that storm runoff in the Front Range is not only controlled by storm characteristics (which vary with elevation), but also by watershed characteristics, e.g. rockiness (which presumably vares with elevation as well).
+Distinguishing where slopes are rocky, and where they are soil mantled will have utility in predicting flash flood hazard (from rocky areas) and landslide hazards (from soil-mantled areas) in regions beyond our Front Range landscape.

 My efforts in Boulder Creek on the erosion-weathering connection are complemented by a collaborative effort with Marin Clark (U Michigan) to examine the role of weathering on rock strength and landslide susceptibility during earthquakes.
 Our initial work was supported by pilot funding from the National Earthquake Hazards Reduction Program (NEHRP grant, 2015).
 We examined weathering depth, rock strength, and weathered character of similarly aged basalt flows across a climate gradient on the Kohala peninsula of the big island of Hawaii.
 We are planning our next steps over the coming year.